On the Gromov width of polygon spaces: Gromov width

-We now quote a result of Lu which we will use for finding the upper bounds of Gromov width. \begin{theorem}\cite[Theorem 1.2]{Lu} If $X_{\Delta}$ is Fano then the Gromov width of $X_{\Delta}$ is at most
+We now quote a result of Lu which we will use to find upper bounds of the Gromov width. \begin{theorem}\cite[Theorem 1.2]{Lu} If $X_{\Delta}=(X_{\Sigma}, 2 \pi \varphi)$ is Fano then the Gromov width of $X_{\Delta}$ is at most